QKTheoNguyen/Multimodal_Emotion_Recognition_for_Geriatric_Medecine/README.md

 Welcome to the Speech Emotion Recognition project applied to Humanitude-based geriatric care.
 This project aims to characterize the quality of the Humanitude interaction between caregivers and elderly patients by analyzing emotions expressed through speech as well as other speech features.
 Our focus lies in understanding how emotional cues reflect the presence of “Humanitude” principles in real-life caregiving settings.

 > Data was collected from numerous geriatric health establishments during natural caregiver-patient interactions.
-The subjects are composed of 23 female caregivers, of different levels of training Humanitude care
+The subjects are composed of 23 female caregivers, of different levels of training Humanitude care.

 ---